aregtech/areg-sdk/examples/10_locsvc/ReadMe.md

 # 10_locsvc Project Overview

-The **10_locsvc** project demonstrates creating and managing a **Local Service** within the AREG Framework, using the Service Interface document and AREG SDK�s code generator.
+The **10_locsvc** project demonstrates creating and managing a **Local Service** within the AREG Framework, using the Service Interface document and AREG SDK’s code generator.
 This example shows how to build a service provider and consumer that communicate asynchronously within a single, multithreaded process, without external visibility.

 The **Local Service** interface is defined in the [HelloWorld.siml](./services/HelloWorld.siml) file, and the corresponding source code is automatically generated during the build process via `codegen.jar`.